 In conclusion: Understanding the differences between bar charts and histograms leads to effective data visualization

-And to help you create your bar charts, remember Venngage’s Bar Graph Maker and bar chart templates are here to make your life easy so that your presentations and reports get the attention they deserve!
+And if you’re ready to create bar charts that stand out, Venngage’s Bar Graph Maker and bar chart templates are here to make the process easy — so your presentations and reports get the attention they deserve!

 About Aditya Rana